JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 The last coefficient of a derivative is set to zero to keep the same order as the original polynomial; for the integral, an integration constant may be set by the user (the default is zero).
-The order of the resulting polynomial is not changed.
+The order of the resulting polynomial is kept unchanged.
 The value of the ``n``-th (``n \ge 0``) derivative is obtained using `derivative(n,a)`, where `a` is a Taylor series.